Learn more about the IE8 Beta...

 Add-ons Tweaks Web Development Add-on Development Troubleshooting Contact

-If you're a developer, debug your Web Traffic using Microsoft Fiddler.
+If you're a developer, debug your Web Traffic using Fiddler.

 What is Fiddler?

 Fiddler is a Web Debugging Proxy which logs all HTTP(S) traffic between your computer and the Internet.
-Fiddler allows you to inspect all HTTP Traffic, set breakpoints, and "fiddle" with incoming or outgoing data.
-Fiddler is designed to be much simpler than using NetMon or Achilles, and includes a simple but powerful JScript.NET event-based scripting subsystem.
+Fiddler allows you to inspect all HTTP(S) traffic, set breakpoints, and "fiddle" with incoming or outgoing data.
+Fiddler is designed to be simple to use and highly extensible.

 Web Developer's Add-ons